 Part of the design of the equating process is the selection of common items from the test form to which equating will be performed.
 For K-PREP, the linking items are internal in that they are treated as operational items contributing to students' test score.
 For equating analyses, items are chosen from previous test forms.
 Choosing common items requires attention to various item characteristics, both contextually and statistically.
 Although not presented here, guidelines for choosing common items are presented to test form developers so that these linking sets represent a robust subset (mini version) of the overall test.
-For the 2018 tests, linking items were chosen to best represent the range of item difficulty while adhering the content distribution of the blueprint.
+Linking items are chosen to best represent the range of item difficulty while adhering the content distribution of the blueprint.

 Since K-PREP assessments include constructed response item types on each form, the linking sets included those item types.
-For Reading and Mathematics, only the short answer constructed response item type was included in the linking set even though extended response item types were administered as well.
+For Reading and Mathematics, only the short answer constructed response item type is included in the linking set even though extended response item types were administered as well.
 In the Reading and Mathematics test designs, each test form contains at least two short answer items, while there is only one operational extended response item administered.
 In this design, utilizing the extended response item in the linking set may present an exposure concern as well as put limits on the selection of other operational items during the forms development process.
 For Social Studies, there are multiple extended response items administered, but no short answer items.
 In this case, the extended response item type is represented in the linking sets.
-Table 8.1 provides the distribution of the linking items by item type selected for the Reading and Mathematics tests.
-In some cases, only multiple-choice items were selected due to availability within the item pools.
-Tables 8.2 and 8.3 provide the linking items by test blueprint distribution.